 The submission of Daily Encounter Cards (Daily ITERs) are required for this rotation.

 Duties and Responsibilities

-To learn the anatomy, physiology and associated pathological conditions affecting the Central Nervous system and to be able to interpret and report associated imaging studies with an emphasis on both CT and Magnetic Resonance Imaging.
+To learn the anatomy, physiology and associated pathological conditions affecting the Central Nervous system and to be able to interpret and report associated imaging studies with an emphasis on Computed Tomography.

-Review and report all MRI scans of head and spine performed at HSC site.
+Review and report all CT scans of head and spine performed at HSC site.